 - Accounts receivable and accounts payable aging reports

 - Business plan

 - Required business licenses and permits

 Learn More About Fremont Bank’s Business Lending Offerings

 Even with the most promising ideas, it takes money to establish and build a successful business.
 But don’t let lack of capital stand between you and your dream.
 Fremont Bank is here to help.
 We have over 50 years of lending experience as the Bay Area’s only independent, locally owned full-service bank.
-Our comprehensive business loan (link to 3.4) options feature competitive rates and are designed to support your short- and long-term growth.
+Our comprehensive business loan options feature competitive rates and are designed to support your short- and long-term growth.